ad-lib27/cs207-FinalProject/docs/documentation.md

 ### interact <a name="interact"></a>

-As described in the previous sections, the `interact` module is a command line interface for the user, which prompts the user to input a function (formatted as they would write it in Python), as well as a value at which to evaluate the function, and then either outputs the function’s value and derivative or provides optimization data, depending on the user’s preference.
+As described in the previous sections, the `interact` module is a command line interface for the user.
+Upon running the file, the user is first asked whether their function contains a variable.
+If it does, which prompts the user to input a function (formatted as they would write it in Python), as well as a value at which to evaluate the function, and then either outputs the function’s value and derivative or provides optimization data, depending on the user’s preference.

 This module uses an external library, `mock`, to execute the user’s string input as if it were code.
 This, of course, only works as long as the user formats their input string properly.
 Thus, the `main` function of this program will continue to prompt the user for input until they provide a properly-formatted function string.